GIScience/gis-training-resource-center/content/Trainers_corner/en_TOT_intro.md

 * 🎓 The __modules__ are intended to serve as references for trainees who want to delve deeper into a topic or review concepts.
 Think of the modules as an enhanced version of PowerPoint slides you would nomaly hand over to your trainees, providing comprehensive information for trainees.
 They can also serve as a guide for trainers to assess what trainees should learn at different stages of their GIS education.

 * ✍️ The __exercises__ encompass all the content covered in the modules.
 They range from smaller exercises focused on specific topics like the QGIS interface to larger-scale exercises covering entire modules.
-These exercises can be utilized in any order or format, including [follow-along exercisesor group work](handson).
+These exercises can be utilized in any order or format, including [follow-along exercises group work](handson).
 Additionally, trainers can assign exercises as homework for trainees who are capable of completing them independently.

 * 📖 The __Wiki__ serves as a support resource for both trainees and trainers during QGIS usage, whether during exercises or in day-to-day work.
 It provides trainers with the assurance that their trainees have access to an updated, interactive resource to help solve challenges encountered while using QGIS.

 After this small overview, we can conclude what the platform can and can not do for you:

 ::::{grid} 2
-:::{card} What the Plattform __can__ do ✔️
+:::{card} What the Platform __can__ do ✔️
 ||
 |---|
 |➕ Provide explanatory modules (articles) that can be used by the trainees as a reference and for reiterating and understanding content.|